 8. Share your new lifestyle with your friends and family.
 Tell other people what you're trying to accomplish.
 Don't be embarrassed.
 Don't hide it.
 Don't try to be one way around them and another way privately.
 It won't work.
 The more people you tell, the fewer distractions and temptations will come your way.
 Your friends will know not to ask you to go shoe shopping.
 Your family will understand when you say the next birthday gathering will be simple and hosted at your house, as opposed to a catered affair at a restaurant.
 Refrain, however, from telling complete strangers.
 They don't need to know, and they don't care.
 You'll just be dubbed the crazy guy/lady on the bus who overshares.

-Another benefit to telling your friends and family about your money-saving journey is that they may want to join the fun.
-You can share ideas with each other--what works? what doesn't?-- and if you're competitive sorts, you can even make a contest out of it.
+Another benefit of telling your friends and family about your money-saving journey is that they may want to join the fun.
+You can share ideas with each other—what works? what doesn't?—and if you're competitive sorts, you can even make a contest out of it.
 Instead of the Biggest Loser, you can find out who can be the Biggest Saver.

 9. Prioritize.
 To avoid setting yourself up for failure with your discretionary spending, identify the things in your life that you feel—rightly or wrongly—that you can't live without.
 Choose two luxuries (or three, if they're relatively inexpensive) and allow yourself to hang onto those.
 It may be a cut and color at your favorite salon.
 Or a manicure.
 Or maybe you really can't live without your fancy coffee.
 Build that into your budget.
 But set a limit.
 Allow yourself one or two coffees a week instead of one every day on your way to work.
 It may also be helpful to balance your discretionary spending this way: for every one luxury you keep, cut out two others.
 It's basic, no-brainer stuff, but you have to be deliberate with your choices.
 (Big, important hint: health care is not discretionary.
 Don't neglect your body or mind so you can continue to go paint-balling with your buddies once a month.
 It doesn't quite work that way.)